Beacon Hospital Hotline

 - small cell lung cancer tends to have spread beyond the lung when it is diagnosed

 Chemotherapy drugs circulate in the bloodstream around the body.
-So they can treat cells that have broken away from the lung tumour and spread to other parts of the body.
+Thus, they can treat cells that have spread away from the lung tumour and spread to other parts of the body.

-- External beam radiation therapy (EBRT): Delivers high doses of radiation to lung cancer cells from outside the body, using a variety of machine-based technologies.
+- External beam radiation therapy (EBRT): Delivers high doses of radiation to lung cancer cells from outside the body to kill cancer cells.